 The Company defines its capital as shareholders' equity.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the Company's operations.
 The Board of Directors do not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 As such, the Company has historically relied on the equity markets to fund its activities.
-In addition, the Company is dependent upon external financings to fund activities.
-In order to carry out planned expansion, the Company will need to raise additional funds.
+In addition, the Company will need to raise additional funds.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.